 Webhooks allows you to receive a notification over HTTP when an event occurs.
-Currently we support webhooks for one event:
+Currently we support the following topics:

 - notification/sent - This event occurs after a customer has been sent a Back in Stock notification email.